All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Epithalon's cyclical dosing protocol provides the lowest annual cost among the three options, typically running $600-1000 yearly compared to $2000+ for ongoing NAD+ or MOTS-c therapy.
 The 2-4 treatment cycles per year approach makes it accessible for patients seeking longevity benefits without continuous monthly expenses.

 Budget-conscious patients should also consider oral NAD+ precursors as a starting point, though effectiveness may be lower than injectable forms.
-Combining lower-cost interventions with lifestyle modifications can provide synergistic anti-aging benefits while maintaining affordability.
+Combining lower-cost interventions with lifestyle modifications can provide combined anti-aging benefits while maintaining affordability.

 Best if You Want Premium Physician Oversight